ryantd42/NY-Legislative-Git/2023/A6947A-2023/bill.md

   ___________

- Introduced  by M. of A. PRETLOW -- read once and referred to the Commit- tee on Agriculture
+ Introduced  by M. of A. PRETLOW -- read once and referred to the Commit- tee on Agriculture -- recommitted to the Committee on  Agriculture  in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to  amend  the  agriculture  and  markets  law,  in relation to strengthening enforcement efforts of  the  state's  anti-slaughter  of race horses and race horse breeding stock law

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 382 of the agriculture and markets law  is  amended by adding a new subdivision 9 to read as follows:
   9. ALL CORPORATIONS, ASSOCIATIONS, OR OTHER ENTITIES OFFERING FOR SALE OR  PURCHASE,  THOROUGHBRED  OR STANDARDBRED HORSES, INCLUDING LIVESTOCK AUCTION HOUSES MUST  HAVE  SIGNAGE  CONSPICUOUSLY  POSTED,  WHICH  SHALL REFERENCE THAT IT IS ILLEGAL TO SELL OR TRANSFER A THOROUGHBRED OR STAN- DARDBRED  RACE HORSE OR BREEDING STOCK FOR THE PURPOSES OF SLAUGHTER AND EXPLICITLY STATE THE PENALTIES ASSOCIATED WITH  THE  VIOLATION  OF  THIS SECTION.
+SUCH SIGNAGE SHALL ALSO REFERENCE THAT IT IS ILLEGAL TO SELL OR TRANSFER  A  HORSE  TO BE SLAUGHTERED FOR THE PURPOSE OF HUMAN OR ANIMAL CONSUMPTION AND EXPLICITLY  STATE  THE  PENALTIES  ASSOCIATED  WITH  THE VIOLATION  OF  SECTION  THREE  HUNDRED EIGHTY-FIVE OF THIS ARTICLE.
 SUCH SIGNAGE SHALL OCCUR NO LATER THAN NINETY DAYS AFTER THE  EFFECTIVE  DATE OF THIS SUBDIVISION.
   §  2.
-The  agriculture  and  markets  law  is amended by adding a new section 385 to read as follows:
+The  agriculture  and  markets  law  is amended by adding a new section 386 to read as follows:
-  § 385.
+  § 386.
 REQUIREMENTS FOR LIVE AUCTIONS.
-THE DEPARTMENT  SHALL  HAVE  AN AGENT  PRESENT  AT  EACH  LIVESTOCK AUCTION WHERE HORSES ARE BEING SOLD.
+THE  DEPARTMENT  SHALL  MAKE  A GOOD  FAITH  EFFORT  TO  HAVE AN AGENT PRESENT AT EACH LIVESTOCK AUCTION WHERE HORSES ARE BEING SOLD.
 SUCH AGENT SHALL BE CHARGED WITH THE REVIEW OF ALL HEALTH CERTIFICATES FOR ALL THOROUGHBRED AND STANDARDBRED  HORSES SOLD.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11082-01-3
+  LBD11082-04-4